Find better matches with our advanced

 There isn't really a section for this, but I'm a total sucker for anything the classic BBC Radiophonic Workshop had a hand in.
 I recently listened to (and really enjoyed) an early 70s BBC radio adaptation of Asimov's Foundation Trilogy.

 Italian is great, as are pretty much every Asian cuisine I've run across (Thai, Indian, hell, I have to admit a fondness for American Chinese food too.)
 I'll probably always have a soft spot for killer hot wings, and a good, medium rare steak.
 I also love to cook (and am very good at it, I must say,) but it can be kind of depressing to just cook for myself.
 I'd love to cook for you though!

-I'm not a heavy drinker, but traditionally I've liked IPA's, and vodka tonics.
-Recently I've been starting to get into bourbon.
+I'm not a heavy drinker, but I like good beer and good bourbon.
+Recently, I've been getting into scotch.

 My bong (and a nice Indica to pack it with)